Owen-3456/powershell-profile/README.md

 `ip` - Makes a curl request to https://api.ipify.org and returns your public IP address.

-`admin` or `sudo` - Opens a new PowerShell window as an administrator.
+`admin` - Opens a new PowerShell window as an administrator.

 `Edit-Profile` - Opens the profile in Visual Studio Code.